- (541) 322-2960

-The Bend Police Department provides animal control services based on the current priority of pending police calls.
-The Bend Police Department does not have a dedicated Animal Control Division that handles animal control calls this means animal control calls compete with all other police calls for service.
-During times of public emergency such as storms / server weather or short falls in department personal the Department may suspend responses to animal calls.
+The Bend Police Department provides animal control services but does not have a dedicated Animal Control Division that handles these calls.
+During times of public emergency such as storms / severe weather, the Department may suspend responses to animal calls.
 See the below listed topics for further information.

 Dogs at Large:

-Dogs that disturb the public or neighborhoods by excessive barking could be considered a violation of Bend City Code 5.20.040 (violators can be fined up to $550 to $ 810).
-The Bend Police Department encourages neighbors to address barking dog issues with their neighbors by either politely speaking with them or leaving a written letter for the dog owner.
-If this fails to correct the issue please contact the non-emergency number at 541-693-6911 with the address where the dog lives when the dog is barking.
+Dogs that disturb the public by excessive barking or howling could be considered a violation of Bend City Code 5.20.040.
+The Bend Police Department encourages neighbors to address barking dog issues with their neighbors by either politely speaking with them, or leaving a written letter for the dog owner.
+If this fails to correct the issue, please contact the non-emergency number at 541-693-6911 with the address where the dog lives when the dog is barking.
 The Bend Police Department does not take anonymous animal control complaints.

-Dogs bites or attacks that are the result of a dog being at large or an unprovoked attack should be reported immediately to the Bend Police Department at 541-693-6911 24 hours a day 7 days a week.
-Bend City Code 5.20.040 (violators can be fined up to $550 to $810 and the dog could be impounded)
+Dogs bites or attacks that are the result of a dog being at large or an unprovoked attack should be reported immediately to the Bend Police Department at 541-693-6911.

 Oregon State Law and the Bend City Code require all dogs to be licensed by the County.
 This is required for dogs that are six months old or have a set of permanent canine teeth.
 The dog is required to wear the license.
-Vaccinating and licensing your dog helps prevent the spread of rabies in domestic animals and will help us return your dog if it were to be found running at large.
-Bend City Code 5.20.020 (violators can be fined up to $550 to $810 and the dog could be impounded)
+Vaccinating and licensing your dog helps prevent the spread of rabies in domestic animals, and will help us return your dog if it were to be found running at large.
+For more information, visit:

 Wildlife / Deer: